 If you requested a consultation and the provider declined it before you had the chance to speak together, you will not be charged.
 What looks like a charge is an authorization hold.
 When you request a consultation, Maple places a temporary hold on your card to protect against fraud from unauthorized card usage.
 The fee will not actually be charged to your account.

-If your request is declined, we immediately void the authorization hold, but it might take some time for you to see it reflected back in your account, depending on your bank's policies.
+If your request is declined, we immediately release the authorization hold.
+It might take some time for you to see that reflected in your account, depending on your bank's policies.